-However, each problem does have a remedy, and you could try them to extend your desktop computer’s life for a little while longer.
+However, each problem has a remedy, and you could try them to extend your computer’s life for a little longer.
 This is especially helpful if you still don’t have the budget to buy a new unit.

-One of the most important components that you have to make sure is in premium condition spanning the entire lifespan of your computer is the power supply.
+One of the most important components you have to ensure is in premium condition spanning the entire lifespan of your computer is the power supply.

-Replacing the power supply after every five years will help the components inside your system to operate at peak efficiency and have their greatest chance to be the most reliable they can be.
+Replacing the power supply every five years will help the components inside your system operate at peak efficiency and have the greatest chance of being the most reliable.

 Your computer is slow and delivering poor performance

-If your desktop computer is becoming slow or sluggish, that could mean that your CPU is old and overworked.
+If your computer is becoming slow or sluggish, that could mean that your CPU is old and overworked.

 This isn’t surprising considering that new software and apps are getting more resource-intensive and CPU or memory-hungry.

-When this happens, you may want to clear up your disk space first.
+You may want to clear up your disk space when this happens.
 You can also remove programs and files that are unwanted or no longer used.
 Doing this would allow your CPU to run more efficiently.

-However, you may need to get a new computer if cleaning your disk space doesn’t work.
+However, you may need a new computer if cleaning your disk space doesn’t work.

-Overheating happens when the programs you’re running bring way too much load or pressure on your CPU.
+Overheating happens when your running programs bring too much load or pressure on your CPU.

 This problem may also be associated with poor maintenance, which causes your computer’s internal fans to collect too much dust and get clogged up.